 A cotton ball with Vaseline can burn for several minutes, giving you more time to build up the fire.

 Once your tinder catches fire, it’s time to start feeding the fire larger material to grow the fire.
 You can add twigs, pine cones, small branches, etc. Work your way from smaller materials to larger pieces of wood.

-When you are done with the fire, it’s time to put it out.
+When you are done with your fire, it’s time to put it out.
 It’s best to use water to soak the fire until it’s completely extinguished and cold.

-I can’t tell you how many times I thought my fire was out, only to realize it was still hot underneath.
+I can’t tell you how often I thought my fire was out, only to realize it was still hot underneath.

 If you have never used a fire starter, practice at home (outside) before you head out camping.
-Try using the fire starter on a cotton ball so you can get the hang of it.
-Or try gathering the lint from a lint filter on a dryer, that stuff lights easy.
+Try using the fire starter on a cotton ball to get the hang of it.
+Or try gathering the lint from a lint filter on a dryer.
+That stuff lights easily.

 Don’t get discouraged.
 Practice makes perfect.
-If you don’t start a fire with your first try, keep trying, and it will work out for you.
+If you don’t start a fire on your first try, keep trying, and it will work out for you.

-Ferro rods come with a black coating to keep the fire steel from rusting.
-You need to scrape this off first, so you can get a spark.
+Ferro rods have a black coating to keep the fire steel from rusting.
+You need to scrape this off first to get a spark.
 Many people just starting out give up too early and say it doesn’t work.
 Once you scrape off the coating, it will work much better.